 Second, consider the Cappadocians’ use of the concept hypostasis, “person” (persona in Latin).
 Here also, whereas persons as individuals are autonomous in their consciousness and exercise of will, this is not so with God, because although God’s being is characterized by the hypostatic distinctions of Father, Son, and Spirit, all three persons are one in their will and activity.
 They are not autonomous persons in the modern nuance of “individual,” each with its own separate “ego” and “center” of consciousness.
 Rather, they have always and will always purpose and operate with one will and action.
 They are one God, not three.”
 (Olson and Hall, 36.)

 Roman Catholic Trinity — A short version: Trinity, as espoused by the Roman Catholic Church (we would refer to this version as the orthodox variation), defines the One God of the Bible as a Single Divine Supreme Being (without form) composed of three distinct Persons (Father, Son, and Holy Spirit), who are co-eternal (without beginning, always existed alongside each other), co-equal (equal in position without hierarchy), indivisible (cannot be separated), consubstantial (an amalgamation of the same substance within a single “Being”), omniscient (all-knowing), omnipotent (all-powerful), omnipresent (everywhere present together).
 The Son exists through an “eternal generation,” which means that the Father eternally (continuously) generates the Son.
 As the begetting of the Son is eternal, so the “procession” of the Holy Spirit is also eternal.
-Learn More HERE.
+See what the Catholics say about Trinity HERE.

 What the Roman Catholics say about their own doctrine of Trinity: